vstconsulting/polemarch/doc/restapi.rst

 this one.
 Example: if you give User1 EDITOR right to Inventory1, he also got EXECUTOR to all hosts and groups, which currently listed in Inventory1.

+Also there is two types of users: regular and superuser.
+Regular users have access only to objects, where they listed in permissions.
+Superusers have access to all objects in system.
+See :ref:`users` for detailed information about user management api.

-Permissions applicable objects have such methods to control their ownership and permissions information:
+Polemarch+ have such methods to control ownership and permissions information:

+.. |permission_json_fields| replace:: **Permission JSON Object:** json fields
+    same as in :http:post:`/api/v1/{object_kind}/{id}/permissions/`.

 .. http:get:: /api/v1/{object_kind}/{id}/permissions/